Being charged with a sexual offence - or even facing accusations - is very serious and can have massive implications for you and your loved ones.

-With our team of experienced Sexual Offences Solicitors, Monan Gozzett would advise any individual to seek expert legal advice as soon as possible to discuss specific cases and charges.
+With our team of experienced Sexual Offences Solicitors, Monan Gozzett would advise any individual to seek expert legal advice to discuss specific cases and charges as soon as possible.

 Consent is perhaps the most common defence for sexual assault.

-If the defence can prove that any sexual activity was consensual, then no offence was committed.
+No offence was committed if the defence can prove that any sexual activity was consensual.

 This is a much less common defence.